markerikson/react-redux-links/redux-tutorials.md

 - **Redux and React: An Introduction**
   http://jakesidsmith.com/blog/post/2017-11-18-redux-and-react-an-introduction/
-  A great introduction to Reduxs core concepts, with explanations of how to use the React-Redux package to use Redux with React.
+  A great introduction to Redux's core concepts, with explanations of how to use the React-Redux package to use Redux with React.

 - **Single State Tree + Flux**
   http://merrickchristensen.com/articles/single-state-tree.html